Safe Webdrop

 Again, the user lives and works in an environment, where direct contact to a server administrator is not difficult.
 And all the server administrator has to do in order to enable the use of the SafeWebdrop message exchange, is to copy a public key, that has arrived at the server, into a single directory created for that user.
 Nothing more is needed.

-But it must be the correct public key the GUI has produced (and secured) for the user.
-So one personal contact between a user and the server administrator in which the administrator receives the registration code first-hand ensures, that the user is established on the server in a secure way.
+But it is important that only the correct public key, the one the CryptoBone GUI has produced (and secured) for the user, is accepted on the server.
+That is why one single personal contact between a user and the server administrator is required, in which the administrator receives the registration code first-hand from the legitimate user.
+This contact ensures, that the user is established on the server in a secure way.

 SafeWebdrop is a Secure Foundation

-Originally developed for the Crypto Bone, the SafeWebdrop mechanism can be adapted for a large number of projects that require safe message exchange.
-It is a foundation for intern communication demands that can be satisfied with the willingness to establish a minimal invasive software product on a server, that is already up and running.
+Originally developed for the Crypto Bone, the SafeWebdrop mechanism can be adapted for a large number of projects that require safe message and file exchange.
+It is a foundation for internal communication demands that can be satisfied with establishing a minimal invasive software product on a server, that is already up and running.